-Sangeetha Ravichandran, MAAT, LPC, is the Girl/Friends Leadership Institute program coordinator.
-Born and raised in India, moved to Chicago to pursue her fine art career.
+Sangeetha Ravichandran, Girl/Friends Program Coordinator.
+Sangeetha is born and raised in India, moved to Chicago to pursue her fine art career.
 During this time, she was inspired by the A Long Walk Home Inc’ SOARS performance which transformed her career.
 She moved on to be trained in an art therapy career at the School of the Art Institute of Chicago where she received her Masters Degree in Art Therapy in 2011.
 She chose to adhere her training to ending violence against women and therefore, interned at Apna Ghar, a Domestic violence shelter in uptown Chicago.
 Aside from her work in Chicago during the school year, she spent her breaks in India, working at International Center for Crime Prevention and Victim Care, Chennai, India, with survivors of Domestic Violence there.
+Here she envisioned and co-created the “Redrawing Resistance”, an art show that traveled through United States, India and Canada starting from Queen's Museum, NY showcasing the resilience of South Asian survivors of Domestic Violence.
 Through this she learned culturally sensitive ways of translating her western education into the community that she was serving.
-From this emerged her research on examining empowerment and resilience through an intersectional analysis with survivors of Domestic Violence in India.
+From this emerged her research and bilingual thesis on examining empowerment and resilience through an intersectional analysis with survivors of Domestic Violence in India.
+She has presented on the topic in multiple conferences in the United States, India and Canada.
 Sangeetha seeks to serve women and girls in marginalized communities by acknowledging their resilience, helping them heal and gain a stronger voice against violence, She particularly would like to continue advocating for survivors of sexual assault and domestic violence through education, art and collaboration.

 Allison Ancel is an art therapy intern at A Long Walk Home’s 2013-2014 Girl/Friends Leadership Institute.
 She is currently an art therapy graduate student at The School of the Art Institute of Chicago and is a 2013-2014 Chicago Area Schweitzer Fellow.
 In 2008, she received her BFA in Fibers from Savannah College of Art and Design.
 Prior to studying art therapy, Allison worked in Los Angeles and Philadelphia designing women’s tops and dresses with a focus in surface design.
 She is interested in applying her personal experiences and skills in fashion and textile design to her work at ALWH.
 Allison is passionate about helping marginalized and underserved communities empower themselves by providing opportunities for creative self-expression.
 Her art therapy intern experience includes working with older adults in an assisted living community, working in a community setting with adults affected by HIV/AIDs, and working with men and women in a dual diagnostic unit at a substance use treatment facility.
 She has also volunteered doing art-based work with various homeless shelters and mentoring programs throughout the country.
 At a young age, Allison began using art and poetry as a therapeutic means in her own life and believes that the process of creating art can serve as a new perspective for communication, healing, and understanding.